-Four kinds of classes are offered at Trade Tech during evening hours-evening occupational preparatory, apprentice related training, occupational extension, and supervisory training.
+Four kinds of classes are offered at Trade Tech during evening hours - evening occupational preparatory, apprentice related training, occupational extension, and supervisory training.
 The evening occupational preparatory courses are similar to those offered in day school, but students average only 16-20 hours in class each week.
 Because of this, their training is spread over a longer period than that of day students.
 Apprentice related training is classwork that augments the apprentice's on-the-job training.
 Evening occupational extension courses offer additional training designed to help employed persons prepare for greater responsibility and better financial reward.
-Courses in supervisory and technical training assist foremen, supervisors, and managers in understanding and developing improved management methods.
+Courses in supervisory training assist foremen and supervisors in understanding and developing improved management methods.

-EVENING SCHOOL - 1966-67
+EVENING SCHOOL - 1965-66